appleraincoat/tp/docs/UserGuide.md

 - `r/REMARK` and `b/BIRTHDAY` fields are optional, enclosed in `[]`.
 You may choose to omit them.
   - If you include the prefix with a blank input, the birthday and remark fields will be taken as not specified.
     - Example: `add n/John Doe p/98765432 i/20000 e/johnd@example.com a/311, Clementi Ave 2, #02-25 f/4 t/Buyer h/HDB r/ b/` will successfully add John Doe but remarks and birthday will be not specified.
+  - You may also choose not to put the prefixes altogether.
+      -    - Example: `add n/John Doe p/98765432 i/20000 e/johnd@example.com a/311, Clementi Ave 2, #02-25 f/4 t/Buyer h/HDB` will also successfully add John Doe but remarks and birthday will be not specified.
 </box>

 <box type="wrong" header="Error">